mozilla-it/ctms-api/docs/adrs/basket-inbox.md

 **Separation of Concerns**: Fuzzy

-CTMS has a clear contact management API, and consumers must comply.
+CTMS currently has a clear contact management API, and consumers must comply.

 By adding new specific endpoints dedicated to external systems in CTMS, we move the responsibility.
-CTMS is now in charge of transforming raw data to comply with its internal schema.
+CTMS is now in charge of transforming raw data from external systems in order to comply with its internal schema.

 This is the tradeoff that we are willing to accept in this context, where the goal is to reduce the amount of efforts for onboarding.
+Plus, it could be limited to Basket data for now.